Gurpreet240797/Gurpreet240797/README.md

 - 👋 I'm Gurpreet Singh.
-- 🔭 I’m I’m interested in Software Development
+- 🔭 I’m interested in Software Development
 - 🌱 I’m currently learning about Computer Networks and Image Processing.
 - 💬 I’m looking to collaborate on Full Stack projects.
 - 📫 How to reach me: gurpreet24277@gmail.com